 Preschool and daycare both serve as a form of childcare, but the two types of programs differ in many ways.
 Daycare centers and preschool programs both must be accredited, but daycare centers are not required to have an educational strategy.
 Daycare is more likely to focus on napping and playtime.
 A good daycare program may focus equally on education, but you will have to research the possibility.

-The hours are one of the biggest differences between daycare and preschool.
+The biggest difference between preschool and daycare centers could be the hours.
 Daycare centers tend to be open longer and cover weekends and holidays.
 Preschools likely adhere to a school calendar, with weekends off and more breaks.
 Daycare may be an easier option for working parents.

 Private school classrooms also tend to be smaller than public school classrooms.
 The majority of private schools (87 percent) have 300 students or fewer, according to the Council for American Private Education.
 The smaller teacher-to-student ratio may result in more personalized attention for your child.
 Parents may prefer larger classrooms to afford their child the opportunity for social interaction with a larger group of children.